 Revision number Revised contents

 First edition

-Second edition • Removal of discontinued products described in "5 Precautions for use" of "1 Introduction"
+6 1 100 Removal of discontinued products described in "5 Precautions for use" of "1 Introduction"

-Revision of words and terms
+Second edition Revision of words and terms

 Correction of minor erroneous descriptions

+Addition of descriptions about adding models

+Third edition Addition of cable set models in accessories

+Correction of minor erroneous descriptions

-- Unauthorized reproduction or copying of all or part of this Operating Manual is prohibited.
-If a new copy is required to replace an original manual that has been damaged or lost, please contact your nearest Oriental Motor branch or sales office. - Oriental Motor shall not be liable whatsoever for any problems relating to industrial property rights arising from use of any information, circuit, equipment or device provided or referenced in this manual. - Characteristics, specifications and dimensions are subject to change without notice. - While we make every effort to offer accurate information in the manual, we welcome your input.
-Should you find unclear descriptions, errors or omissions, please contact the nearest office. - Oriental motor and Q(STEP) are registered trademark or trademark of Oriental Motor Co., Ltd., in Japan and other countries.
+- Unauthorized reproduction or copying of all or part of this Manual is prohibited.
+If a new copy is required to replace an original manual that has been damaged or lost, please contact your nearest Oriental Motor sales office. - Oriental Motor shall not be liable whatsoever for any problems relating to industrial property rights arising from use of any information, circuit, equipment or device provided or referenced in this manual. - Characteristics, specifications and dimensions are subject to change without notice. - While we make every effort to offer accurate information in the manual, we welcome your input.
+Should you find unclear descriptions, errors or omissions, please contact your nearest Oriental Motor sales office. - Oriental motor and O(STEP) are registered trademarks or trademarks of Oriental Motor Co., Ltd., in Japan and other countries.
 Other product names and company names mentioned in this manual may be registered trademarks or trademarks of their respective companies and are hereby acknowledged.
 The third-party products mentioned in this manual are recommended products, and references to their names shall not be construed as any form of performance guarantee.
 Oriental Motor is not liable whatsoever for the performance of these third-party products.